featherbear/UNSW-COMP2121/blog/content/post/assignment/report.md

 To mitigate switch bouncing - **All buttons will share a single software debouncer** (`timer0`).
 Whilst the OPEN and CLOSE buttons don't _really_ need to be debounced, we'll do it anyway.

+### Time Input

+The third digit of the timer (tens column) is limited from 0-5.
+As a result, the maximum possible time of cooking is 99:59 (99 minutes, 59 seconds).

+The add minute operation (Pressing [Start] while running) will be dismissed if there is 99 minutes remaining.

 ### Interrupts

 To mitigate interrupt events modifying registers from other operations, interrupts share their own general purpose register `r18`; rather than using `r17`.